bbauska/JS-svg/README.md

 });
 </pre>

-We have some more natural-looking noise now, so let's spin up some specular lighting and see how the noise looks when lit up.
-We'll utilize Gen. random() on most of the attributes, including the point light coordinates.
+<p>We have some more natural-looking noise now, so let's spin up some
+specular lighting and see how the noise looks when lit up.
+We'll utilize Gen. random() on most of the attributes, including the point light coordinates.</p>

 <pre>
 // <i>Shine a specular point light on the distorted output.</i>